Takeda Pharmaceutical Company Limited (TAK) Beta Value: Understanding the Market Risk

-The average price estimated by analysts for TAK is $17.62, which is $4.6 above than the current price.
 The public float for TAK is 3.11B, and at present, short sellers hold a 0.16% of that float.
-The average trading volume of TAK on March 13, 2023 was 2.82M shares.
+The average trading volume of TAK on March 17, 2023 was 2.77M shares.

 Sponsored